 Overlooking the sea are two walls of the engine house belonging to Gurnard’s Head Mine (also known as Treen Mine).

-Gurnard’s Head itself was once home to Trereen Dinas, this was an Iron Age promontory fort, a defensive structure often built on this outcrop of land.
+Gurnard’s Head itself was once home to Trereen Dinas, this was an Iron Age promontory fort, defensive structure often built on this outcrop of land.
 The headlands gives wonderful views of this rugged stretch of coastline.